jonathanprocter/therapyflow-backend/replit.md

 - Consistent color scheme applied to all UI components
 - Enhanced Google Calendar integration display with proper status indicators
 - Improved session cards with brand-consistent styling and action buttons
+- Fixed all console error issues with proper error handling using toast notifications
+- Replaced console.error statements with user-friendly error messages

 ## Session Type Configuration
 - Session types are LIMITED to only 3 options: